 Bake the Potato Pressé

-Spray a piece of foil with cooking spray and tightly wrap muffin tin.
+Spray a piece of foil with cooking spray and tightly wrap muffin tin, sprayed side down.

 While potatoes bake, prepare remaining ingredients.